coleifer/peewee/docs/peewee/querying.rst

     # Join the Artist table on both `Ablum` and `Genre`.
     Artist.join(Album).switch(Artist).join(Genre)

-.. attention:: The :ref:`cookbook_nplusone` docs discuss ways to use joins to avoid N+1 query behavior.

 .. _manytomany:

 Implementing Many to Many
 -------------------------

-Peewee does not provide a "field" for many to many relationships the way that django does -- this is because the "field" really is hiding an intermediary table.
+Peewee does not provide a *field* for many to many relationships the way that django does -- this is because the field really is hiding an intermediary table.
 To implement many-to-many with peewee, you will therefore create the intermediary table yourself and query through it:

 .. code-block:: python